TinkerBoard/tinkerboard.github.io/docs/developer-guide/tinker_board_3n/tinker_os_android.md

  baseparameter    Image/baseparameter.img
 ```

-- system/core

-  In the directory system/core, edit the `rootdir/Android.mk` file to mount the partition persist on /persist.
+- system/core: In the directory system/core, edit the `rootdir/Android.mk` file to mount the partition `persist` on `/persist`.
 ```diff
 diff --git a/rootdir/Android.mk b/rootdir/Android.mk
 index 63a1a484b..39cea748d 100644